 -

-Strict diets may give you results for a while, but they also cost you muscle mass and that is exactly what you need right now.
+Strict diets may produce results for a while, but they also cost you muscle mass – and that's precisely what you desperately need now.

-Think of it this way: your body no longer works according to the old manual.
-Time for a new one.
+Look at it this way: your body no longer works with the old manual.
+Time for a new instruction manual.

 -

-Your muscles are your greatest ally right now.
-The more muscle mass you have, the higher your calorie burn, even when you're doing nothing.
+Your muscles are now your greatest ally.
+The more muscle mass, the higher your metabolism – even when you're doing nothing.
 Focus on large muscle groups: squats, deadlifts, push-ups, pull-downs, bench presses.
 Lift heavy enough to challenge your body. -

 Cardio, but smart

-You don't have to eliminate cardio, but make it more effective.
-Short interval training sessions or HIIT have a much greater impact on your insulin sensitivity and belly fat than endless jogging. -
+You don't have to cut out cardio, but make it more effective.
+Short bursts of interval or HIIT have much more impact on your insulin sensitivity and belly fat than endless jogging. -

 Eat more protein

-Many women still don't eat enough protein.
-Aim for at least 1.6g per kilogram of body weight.
-For a woman weighing 70kg, that easily translates to 110–120 grams per day.
-Protein helps maintain muscle mass, keeps you feeling full, and keeps your energy levels stable.
-Think eggs, chicken, fish, cottage cheese, beans, or a good shake. -
+Many women still eat too little protein.
+Aim for at least 1.6 g per kilogram of body weight.
+For a woman weighing 70 kilos, that quickly means 110–120 grams per day.
+Proteins help you maintain muscle, promote satiety, and keep your energy stable.
+Think eggs, chicken, fish, quark, beans, or a good shake. -

 Rest and sleep are your secret weapon

 This is perhaps the biggest challenge.
-Bad nights due to menopause are killing your hormones.
-Create an evening routine, limit screen time, and keep your bedroom cool.
-Consider sleep just as important as your workout. -
+Poor nights due to menopause are deadly for your hormones.
+Create an evening routine, limit screen time, ensure a cool bedroom.
+See sleep as just as important as your training. -

 Dare to renew your approach

-It might feel unfair that what used to work doesn't anymore.
+It might feel unfair that what used to work no longer helps.
 But see it as an opportunity to grow.
-Try new workouts, experiment with nutrition, and discover what works best for your body now.
+Try new workouts, experiment with nutrition, and discover what truly suits your body now.

 What that looks like in practice

 Suppose you always train 4–5 times a week.
-Then your schedule during the transition might look like this:
+Then your schedule during menopause might look like this:

 -

-2 days of strength training (full body focus, heavy enough)
+2 days strength training (focus on full body, heavy enough)

 -

-1 day of interval training (short and intense, for example 30 seconds sprint – 1 minute walk, repeat)
+1 day interval training (short and intense, e.g., 30 seconds sprint – 1 minute walk, repeat)

 -